 The perimeter walk around the two football pitches is 700 metres long, or just under 1,000 steps.

 There are many apps available for smart phones or tablet devices that can help record your steps and calories burned.
 Why not take a look on your app store to find out more!

 East Sussex County Council circular walks – provides printable leaflets of circular walks in East Sussex ranging from 1 – 9 miles.
 There are over 35 walks to choose from covering all of East Sussex.

-Ashdown Forest Health walks – meet every Wednesday for walks on Ashdown Forest lasting no more than one hour.
-The routes are generally easy although uneven terrain and mud cannot always be avoided.
-The meeting points for each walk are listed on their website
+The routes are generally easy and last no more than one hour, although uneven terrain and mud can be expected.
+The meeting points for each walk are listed on their website.

 Ramblers – offer a large collection of self-guided walking trails and group walks across the UK.